 ‘Performance, showing or playing of work in public’ is a ‘restricted act’ in law.
-Playing or showing a work to an audience of students at an educational establishment is allowed by law.
+However, you can rely on Section 34 of the CDPA to play or show a work to an audience of students at an educational establishment .

-It may be possible for you to play the work under some appropriate licence, such as the ERA Plus Licence, Box of Broadcasts or the PPL Licence.
+It may also be possible for you to play the work under an appropriate licence, such as the ERA Plus Licence, Box of Broadcasts or PRS/PPL Licence.

-If you want to play a work in a way which is not covered by legal exceptions or by the licences that the University holds, you can always get in touch with the copyright owner of the work and ask for permission directly.
+If you want to play a work in a way which is not covered by a legal exception or by the licences that the University holds, you can always get in touch with the copyright owner of the work and ask for permission directly.